Is Hummus Low FODMAP? Yes at a Small Serve, No at a Big One

 • Water to thin to the texture you want.

 Blend, taste, adjust.
-Treat 2 to 3 tablespoons as your serving and portion out the rest for later.
+Treat 2 to 3 tablespoons as the serving and portion out the rest for later.

 The takeaway

 Hummus isn't banned on the low-FODMAP diet, but it behaves differently than people expect.
 The chickpeas themselves are workable if they're canned and rinsed.
-The real failure points are the garlic in almost every commercial version and the portion sizes most of us default to.
+The real failure points are the garlic in almost every commercial version and the portion sizes most people default to.

-Make it yourself, measure the scoop, and treat it as a condiment rather than the main event.
-In reintroduction, GOS is one of the standard challenges and many people tolerate larger portions of chickpeas than elimination allows.
-The small serve now isn't forever, it's the baseline for figuring out what your actual limit is.
+Make it at home, measure the scoop, and treat it as a condiment rather than the main event.
+In reintroduction, GOS is one of the standard challenges, and many people tolerate larger portions of chickpeas than elimination allows.
+The GOS challenge walkthrough shows how that test runs.
+Logging the scoop size and what else was on the plate in the FODMAP Tracker app catches the stacked-GOS meals that cause most "it was fine last time" flares.

 Track your symptoms and discover patterns with FODMAP Tracker.
 Includes a database of 1,000+ foods with FODMAP ratings.